Useful Notes / The Middle East

-The traditional definition of the Middle East extends from Egypt to Iran, stretching north to Turkey and south to Yemen.
-More casual uses throw in North Africa as far west as Morocco and (more rarely) even Afghanistan and Pakistan.
-Some definitions don't include Iraq in Middle East and some don't include Turkey.
+synonymous).
+Some broader definitions of the Greater Middle East even include Transcaucasia/the South Caucasus and Central Asia.
+Some definitions of the region don't include Iran in Middle East and some don't include Cyprus and Turkey.
 Also known as the Near East, mainly in texts originating in Europe (both English and foreign texts), the Middle East is the area around Iran, Afghanistan, Turkmenistan and all those other -stans.
 And Iraq.
 This can cause a mess for translators as well.
 So you always better make sure what the author's definition of the term is and preferably attach your own definition if writing about it yourself.

 The Middle East is generally considered the "cradle of civilization"; the earliest civilizations in the world (in the modern sense of the word) - Sumerian, Akkadian, Assyrian, Babylonian - developed in Mesopotamia (modern-day Iraq) and the surrounding areas about 5000 years ago; Ancient Egypt

 showed up at about the same time as Sumer, and Mesopotamian and Egyptian empires would later trade territory in the Levant (Lebanon/Syria/Israel/Jordan).
 The whole area served as an important trade and cultural center in ancient times.